vespa-engine/blog/_posts/2021-06-05-build-basic-text-search-app-from-python-with-vespa-part-2.md

 ![Evaluate](/assets/2021-06-05-build-basic-text-search-app-from-python-with-vespa-part-2/table_2.png)

 The result shows that, on average, we match 67% of our document corpus when using the `OR` operator and 21% when using the `WeakAnd` operator.
-A significant reduction that will get even better when we experiment with the `hits` parameter of the `WeakAnd` further down in this tutorial.
-This reduction in matched documents did not affect the recall and the NDCG metrics, which stayed at around 0.84 and 0.40, respectively.
+The reduction in matched documents did not affect the recall and the NDCG metrics, which stayed at around 0.84 and 0.40, respectively.
+The Match Ratio will get even better when we experiment with the `hits` parameter of the `WeakAnd` further down in this tutorial.

 There are different options available to configure the output of the `evaluate` method.